nomahi/dmetatools/README.md

 A R package for computational tools for meta-analysis of diagnostic accuracy test (DTA):

 - Implementing parametic bootstrap for DTA meta-analysis
-- Calculating confidence interval for AUC of the summary ROC curve
+- Calculating a confidence interval for the AUC of summary ROC curve
-- Testing the difference of AUCs for the summary ROC curves of multiple diagnostic tests
+- Testing the difference of AUCs for summary ROC curves of multiple diagnostic tests
-- Influence diagnostics based on AUC of the summary ROC curve by leave-one-out analysis
+- Influence diagnostics based on the AUC of summary ROC curve by leave-one-out analysis

 ## Installation